andre-wojtowicz/tableau-pl-administrative-division-zipcode/README.md

 `Local Data` directory should be put in `My Tableau Repository` directory.
 Then it overrides default Tableau geocoding and it can be embedded in .twbx and/or store in Tableau Server.

-`gen/pl-ad-all-with-zipcodes.csv` can be joined with client's data by `kod` and `Miejscowosc` (or a substring of it) in order to find associated administrative division.
+`gen/pl-ad-all-with-zipcodes.csv` can be joined with client's data by `kod` and `Miejscowosc` (or a substring* of it) in order to find associated administrative division.
 This can results in many matches, hence, it is better to perform this join outside Tableau and use only first matching per record.

 `gen/pl-ad-zipcodes-lookup.csv` can be joined in Tableau with client's data in order to map zipcodes to those recognized by Tableau.

+\* substring length - uniqueness: 7 - 89%; 10 - 95%, 14 - 99%.

 ## Screenshots